Letaryat/CS2_ColoredGrenadeTrail/README.md

 particles/money_fx/moneybag_trail.vpcf_c
 ```

-I would like to thanks my Mom, Dad, my cat and most importantly guys from CSS discord who helped me to figure this out:
+I would like to thank my Mom, Dad, my cat and most importantly guys from CSS discord who helped me to figure this out:
 - Exkludera,
 - Prefix,
 - KeePassXC